 On this page

-MongoDB Realm provides SDKs that help you connect your client apps to the Realm backend.
-The SDK provides the MongoDB Realm functionality needed to authenticate users with any of the built-in authentication providers, call backend functions, and directly access a linked MongoDB data source.
+Realm provides SDKs that help you connect your client apps to the App Services backend.
+The SDK provides the functionality needed to authenticate users with any of the built-in authentication providers, call backend functions, and directly access a linked MongoDB data source.

-When using the SDK to access the Realm backend, you start with a
+When using the SDK to access the App Services backend, you start with a

-initialized with the Realm app ID, which you can
+App object with the App ID, which you can

-To learn how to initialize the Realm App client, see Connect to a MongoDB Realm Backend App - Java SDK.
+To learn how to initialize the App client, see Connect to an Atlas App Services backend.

 One of the most challenging aspects of client development is implementing a robust and secure authentication system.
-With the Realm SDKs, however, you can use any of the MongoDB Realm authentication providers with very minimal backend setup or client-side code required.
+With the Realm SDKs, however, you can use any of the App Services authentication providers with very minimal backend setup or client-side code required.
 With the authentication APIs, you can implement the following functionality:

 - Creation of new user accounts